DanDon01/call-in-sick-bot/README-masterplan.md

 Try the recording feature:
 - Click "Record", say something like "Hi, I'm not feeling well...
 I think I have a bad cough and can't come in today.", then click "Stop".
-- The status text should update to "Processing..." while the app uploads and waits for the response.
-- After a few moments, you should see the audio player appear with the generated audio, and it should autoplay.

 **Commit:** “Integrate STT and TTS into Flask app, add frontend recording interface.”

-### Step 7: Refinements, Best Practices, and Project Documentation
+### Step 6: Refinements, Best Practices, and Project Documentation

 #### Tasks